authlete/java-resource-server/README.md

-In this resource server implementation, `UserInfoRequestHandlerSpiImpl` is an example implementation of `UserInfoRequestHandlerSpi` interface and it retrieves claims values from a dummy database.
+In this resource server implementation, `UserInfoRequestHandlerSpiImpl` is an example implementation of `UserInfoRequestHandlerSpi` interface and it retrieves claim values from a dummy database.
 You need to modify the implementation to make it refer to your actual user database.